KatieZeldaKat/openrct2-statistics/docs/CONTRIBUTING.md

 - **TypeScript** is a expansion language to JavaScript that adds type checking when you are writing the code.
 It allows you to specify rules for how objects and values look like, so TypeScript can report back if your code follows these rules (instead of crashes or errors in-game).
 - **Rollup** bundles all source code, runs it through some plugins like TypeScript, and then outputs a single JavaScript plugin file.
 - **Nodemon** is the program that can watch a folder for changes and then trigger a specified action.
 It is used by `npm start` to watch the `./src/` folder and triggers `npm run build:dev` if any changes occur.
+- **Prettier** is the code formatter used to automatically clean up code to a specific format.
+This lets the entire repository be consistent and easier to maintain.
+Any code must be ran through this before it is approved to go into the repository.

 ---